Monthly ArchiveMarch 2009

 If you are operating your life without a written spending plan, I know one thing about you.
 You could substantially improve your financial management simply by preparing a written spending plan every month.

-There are a ton of FREE budget tools located on the Next Steps page (HERE).
+There are a ton of FREE budget tools located on the Tools page (HERE).
 Of course, you could accomplish the same thing with a pencil, paper, and calculator.
 If you do not have Microsoft Excel, set up a Google Docs account, save the free file to your desktop, and then upload it to Google Docs.

 There is no excuse for NOT having a written spending plan every single month.
 None.